bitstuffing/googlehomeplayer/README.md

 # googlehomeplayer
-This is a django web project to send music and generate a playlist for Google Home speakers with a simple and useful browser
+This is a django web project to send music and generate a playlist for Google Home speakers with a simple and useful browser (your mobile have one)

 Now it's working with static content, it's just a prove of concept.
 But this project will evolve